Your ultimate 5-day guide for an epic road trip from Hobart

 What are the most exciting places to visit on a 5-day Tassie tour?

 Check out this list of fantastic destinations accessible from Hobart.
-Once you know what your must-see attractions are, you can choose one of three magnificent 5-day Tasmania itineraries to suit your family campervan road trip.
+Once you know your must-see attractions, you can choose one of three magnificent 5-day Tasmania itineraries to suit your family campervan road trip.

 Hobart

-No matter which route you take, it’s worth spending some time getting acquainted with Tasmania’s beautiful capital city.
+No matter your route, it’s worth spending time getting acquainted with Tasmania’s beautiful capital city.
 Visit these hotspots that rival those of mainland Australia to keep the whole family entertained.

-Admire the converted colonial buildings and eclectic shops at Constitution Dock and have a tasty feed of fish n’ chips at Elizabeth Street Pier.
-If the little ones behave, you can treat them to a local favourite: VDL creamery.
+Admire the converted colonial buildings around the city and eclectic shops at Constitution Dock and head straight to Elizabeth Street Pier for a tasty feed of fish n’ chips.
+If the little ones behave, you can treat them to a visit to a local favourite—VDL Creamery.

 This family-friendly vineyard sits just 20 minutes outside of Hobart.
-The little ones can admire the duck pond and tucker themselves out at the playground while parents sample a glass of red or white.
+The little ones can admire the duck pond and tucker themselves out at the playground while parents sample a glass of wine or two from Southern Tasmania’s Coal River Valley wine region.

 Freycinet National Park

-Perhaps the most celebrated park in Tasmania, Freycinet offers visitors white sandy beaches, craggy granite mountain tops, azure blue waters, and much more.
+Perhaps the most celebrated park in Tasmania, Freycinet offers visitors white sandy beaches, craggy granite mountains, azure blue waters and much more.
 Experience dreamy views and nature at its finest.

-An iconic destination on most Tasmania itineraries, Wineglass Bay draws visitors the world over.
-It's considered one of the world’s best beaches and offers myriad adventures for families to enjoy.
+An iconic destination on most Tasmania itineraries, Wineglass Bay, draws tourists the world over.
+It's considered one of the world’s best beaches and offers tonnes of adventures for families to enjoy.
+If you’re looking for a challenging hike, head to the Mount Amos lookout point.
+However, this walk should only be undertaken by physically fit and experienced hikers when the weather forecast promises sunshine, as the summit is exposed and subject to changeable weather conditions.

-A cruisy 600-metre walk accessible by wheelchair and prams, take your time enjoying this scenic boardwalk as the views are simply breathtaking.
+This cruisy 600-metre walk is accessible by wheelchair and prams.
+Take your time enjoying this scenic boardwalk, as the views are simply breathtaking.

-A sheltered cove that provides a calm and shallow swimming spot for families.
-The shallow water also makes it a little warmer than swimming in other parts of the park.
+Honeymoon Bay is a sheltered cove that provides a calm and shallow swimming spot for families.
+The shallow water also makes it a little warmer for swimming than other parts of the park.

 Port Arthur Historic Site

-History buffs must add this former convict settlement to the top of their 5-day Tasmania bucket list.
+Gain insight into Tasmania’s convict history at Port Arthur on your 5-day Tasmania road trip.
 A place of storytelling and sightseeing, this 18th and 19th-century heritage site is brimming with intrigue.

-The Port Arthur Historic Site covers more than 40 hectares (100 acres) of open land, and most of your visit will be spent outdoors, so keep this in mind when planning your outfit and footwear.
-Definitely pack a pram for the wee ones, as they (and parents) will likely tire out quickly with the wide open spaces of this historical site.
-There are dining options to suit everyone.
+The Port Arthur Historic Site covers over 40 hectares (100 acres) of open land on the Tasman Peninsula.
+You will spend most of your time outdoors, so consider this when planning your outfit and footwear.
+Pack a pram for the wee ones, as they (and parents) will likely tire out quickly with the wide open spaces of this historical site.
+You will find food options to suit any palate.
 Book ahead for your visit.

-Discover the secrets of Port Arthur through the ‘Hidden Stories’ Activity Book.
-This is an excellent way for children to explore the site and learn about Port Arthur’s history as they search for answers, complete puzzles and collect stamps.
+Discover interesting secrets of Port Arthur through the ‘Hidden Stories’ Activity Book.
+This is an excellent way for children to explore the site and learn about Port Arthur’s history as they search for answers, complete puzzles, and collect stamps.
 The activity book is free of charge and suitable for ages 7-12.
-Ask for a copy at the ticketing desk when you arrive at the Port Arthur Visitor Centre.
+When you arrive at the Port Arthur Visitor Centre, ask for a copy at the ticketing desk.

 Cradle Mountain - Lake St. Clair National Park

-A destination for all seasons, Cradle Mountain is a hotspot for outdoor adventurers.
-If hiking and wildlife watching are high on your list, this stunning location must be included on your Tasmania itinerary from Hobart.
+A destination for all seasons, Cradle Mountain, is a hotspot for outdoor adventurers.
+If hiking and wildlife watching are high on your list, add this stunning location to your Tasmania itinerary from Hobart.

-St. Clair National Park offers a world-class system of walking tracks, including very short and easy strolls to suit little legs.
-The breathtaking landscapes are worth venturing down more than a few.
+St. Clair National Park offers a world-class system of walking trails, including very short strolls to suit little legs, like the Enchanted Walk.
+The breathtaking landscapes are worth the hike.

 This spectacular national park provides the opportunity to encounter Tasmanian devils, quolls, platypus, echidna, wombats and the highly inquisitive black currawong.
 Don’t miss your chance!